 Customization – Thinkific vs Teachable vs Kajabi

-When you create a course you want to make it really yours.
-So it’s essential that your chosen course platform allows for customization.
-That’s where Thinkific, Teachable, and Kajabi really shine — all of them offer plenty of customization options, allowing you to create a course that really speaks to your brand.
+In either case, when you create a website or a course you want to make it really yours.
+So it’s essential that your chosen course platform allows for enough customization in order to do that.
+Thinkific, Teachable, and Kajabi all offer plenty of customization options.
+Let’s go through some of those and some differences between them.

 Thinkific